Help end epilepsy stigma by changing the conversation.

 Individuals with epilepsy often keep their condition private due to the severe stigma and lack of public understanding of this condition.
 The epilepsy community faces discrimination in employment, schooling, dating, and many other aspects of life.

-Because avoiding stigma often means hiding epilepsy, much of the public don’t understand how many people face the challenges of this condition and the critical need for a cure.
+Because avoiding stigma often means hiding epilepsy, much of the public doesn’t understand how many people face the challenges of this condition and the critical need for a cure.

 Mental health and the quality of life for individuals with epilepsy are closely related to the knowledge, attitude, and perceived stigma of the patients.1 Stigma is the most significant contributing factor to depression in patients with epilepsy, and reducing this stigma is critical to lowering rates of this comorbidity.2